Fire Restrictions for Kern River District

 Visitors, with a valid California Campfire Permit, may use portable stoves and lanterns with shut-off valves, using pressurized gas, liquid fuel, or propane in the general forest areas.
 Forest visitors must clear all flammable material five feet in all directions from their camp stove, have a shovel available, and ensure that a responsible person attends the stove at all times when in use.

-Forest visitors are encouraged to “Know Before You Go” and call ahead to the local ranger station for local conditions, regulations and bans.
-For more information contact your local ranger station or visit the Sequoia National Forest website at www.fs.usda.gov/sequoia or call 559-784-1500.
+Forest visitors are encouraged to “Know Before You Go” and call ahead to the local ranger station to check on local conditions.
+For more information call the Kern River Ranger Station at 760-376-3781 or visit the Sequoia National Forest website at www.fs.usda.gov/sequoia.

 Free Wood Gathering Permits - In an effort to help remove excessive dead wood from the Sequoia the Forest Service has cut wood available and free wood cutting permits.
 Call (760) 376-3781 for more information